saneef/illustrator-svg-utils/README.md

 SVG utilities for Adobe Illustrator
 =================

-This place is were I intend to publish various scripts I use for working with SVG in Adobe Illustrator.
+This place is where I intend to publish various scripts I use for working with SVG in Adobe Illustrator.

 ## Layers-to-SVG.jsx